What is a DKIM Record Lookup Tool?

 Here's how it works:

 DKIM helps ensure emails haven't been modified after they are sent.
-By preventing fraudulent emails from appearing to come from your domain, DKIM safeguards your sender's reputation and improves email deliverability
+By preventing fraudulent emails from appearing to come from your domain, DKIM safeguards your sender's reputation and improves email deliverability.

 Record